-Watch: Deputies work to save man from river after car crash - NewsBreak
+WATCH: Deputies work to save man from river after car crash - NewsBreak

 The Lee County Sheriff’s Office said the car, which appeared to be a pickup truck, went over the railing of a bridge and crashed into the Caloosahatchee River near Fort Myers.

-In video of the accident, seen in the video player above, the truck appears to swerve from the center lane and into the right lane, colliding with another truck that was pushed into the wall.
-The victim’s truck is then lifted over the railing and into the water below.Florida nurse switched fentanyl vials meant for patients for saline, DOJ says
+In the video of the accident, seen in the video player above, the truck appears to swerve from the center lane and into the right lane, colliding with another truck that was pushed into the wall.
+The victim’s truck is then lifted over the railing and into the water below.41 pounds of marijuana seized in Alamance County after chase, crash

 Authorities rushed to the scene and deputies went into the river to search for the driver.
 Photos shared by Fort Myers police on Facebook show just one wheel of the vehicle was sticking out of the river at one point.